We will be adding items from our archive in due course, so watch this space for more.

 - ScotlandsPlaces includes maps, drawings and photographs of the parish together with insight into its ever-changing place names.
 Tax rolls for land, servants, horses and dogs are amongst this vast database.

-- The war memorial at Pittentrail is listed by the Imperial War Museum, and a transcript of the names is provided by the Scottish Military Research Group.
+- The war memorial at Pittentrail is listed by the Imperial War Museum, and detailed records of the men and women named can be seen on one of our webpages.

-- St Callan’s church history by The Rev J L Goskirk is reproduced by Caithness.Org and we have put information online about graves and memorials.
+- St Callan’s church history by The Rev J L Goskirk is reproduced on another of our web pages.

 - Highland Memorial Inscriptions provides information on grave inscriptions from across the northern counties, including some from Rogart.